rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

 **Note**: Both Google & Alexa support either 0-10 or 0% to 100%.

-Firebolt uses a scale of 0-100 for this intent.
+Firebolt uses a size of 0-100 for this intent.
 It\'s up to each voice integration if it wants to convert "5" to "50%" before generating the intent, but convenience transformations like this are recommended.